 Board of Directors

-Kelly Walsh is Chief of Staff at Helix Diagnostics, driving strategic growth, project management, and business oversight for a rapidly growing clinical laboratory.
-Her professional background includes leadership in corporate responsibility, marketing, advocacy, public affairs, and fundraising.
+Kelly Walsh is Chief of Staff, Human Resources at Ally Financial.
+Her professional background includes leadership in strategic growth, project management, corporate responsibility, marketing, advocacy, public affairs, and fundraising.
 A native of Columbus, Ohio, Kelly lived in Chicago and Washington DC before moving to Michigan.
 She is a member of the 2019 Harvard Business School Young American Leader program and a graduate of Leadership Detroit.
-Kelly is active in her community, serving on the board of the Grosse Pointe War Memorial and as a Girl Scout troop leader, as well as volunteering with the Alpha Phi sorority.
-Kelly is a proud mom of three young children that keep both her and her husband Brendan laughing and on their toes.
+Kelly is active in her community, serving on the board of the Grosse Pointe War Memorial and as a Girl Scout troop leader.
+Kelly is a proud mom of three young children that keep her and husband Brendan laughing and on their toes.

 Ligia has a B.S. in Business Administration Finance from Eastern Michigan University.
 She has over 20 years of experience working in finance and accounting in various roles, with her last position being Director of Finance for Dialog Direct.
 In 2018 she made a personal decision to step away from her corporate position to spend more time with her family and on philanthropic opportunities, which led her to join Impact100 and serve on its board.
 Ligia lives in Macomb County with her husband of 15 years.
 She has 4 children, and enjoys traveling and boating.